Aravind-Jalda/interview-prep/Docker/docker-q&a.md

 ---

 ## 1. What is Docker?
-Docker is a containerization platform used to package applications and their dependencies into containers.
+Docker is a containerization platform used to package applications and their dependencies into containers...
 Containers ensure the application runs the same in any environment.

 ---